zalerapraxis/act_timeline/README.md

+### My mod
+* Separate config from normal plugin, so two copies can be used at the same time

-### 改造版
+### Laiglinne mods
-* エリア移動後にZone名のファイルを自動読み込み
+* Auto-load file of the zone name when loading in
-* タイムラインの構文にsyncに連動して時間移動できるjumpの追加
+* Added jump command
-* sync /END/ jump 0 で初期位置にリセットできるように
+* sync /END/ jump 0 - so the script can be reset
-* "tts TTSで読み上げ"
+* TTS (?)

 act_timeline
 ============